-Sometimes a Unicode character such as a smart quote ( 〞), an em dash (—), or Unicode white space accidentally slips into your carefully crafted 125-character message, and now your message is segmented and priced at two messages instead of one.
+Sometimes a Unicode character such as a smart quote, an em dash (—), or Unicode white space slips into your carefully crafted 125-character message, and your message gets segmented and priced at two messages instead of one.

-When Unicode characters are used in an SMS message, they must be encoded as UCS2.
-UCS2 characters take 16 bits to encode though, so when a message includes a Unicode character, it's segmented at 70 characters instead of 160 characters per message segment.
+When Unicode characters are used in an SMS message, they must be encoded using the UCS-2 character set.
+UCS-2 characters take 16 bits to encode instead of the seven bits used by the GSM character set used for most common letters and symbols, so when a message includes any Unicode character, it's segmented at 70 characters instead of 160 characters per message segment.

-The Messaging Service Smart Encoding feature helps detect those easy to miss Unicode characters and replaces them with a similar GSM encoded character.
-This helps ensure that your message gets segmented at 160 characters and saves you from sending two messages.
+Plivo's intelligent message encoding feature detects easy-to-miss Unicode characters and replaces them with similar GSM-encoded characters to ensure that your message gets segmented at 160 characters and save you from sending two messages.

-Messages that include emoji or language-based characters such as kanji are not transliterated with Smart Encoding.
-Please reference this list for the Unicode characters Smart Encoding will replace.
+Messages that include emoji or language-based characters such as kanji are not transliterated with automatic encoding.
+Here's the list of Unicode character sets replaced by automatic encoding.